Flinders Street railway station: Clocks

 The distinctive clocks under the main dome that show the departure times of the next trains date back to the 1860s.
 Sixty Bathgate indicators were purchased from England for use at the Flinders Street, Spencer Street, Richmond and South Yarra stations.
 Those at Flinders Street were placed into storage when the old station was demolished in 1904, with 28 placed into the new station in 1910.
 They were located at the main entry under the dome, the southern side archway, and the Degraves and Elizabeth Street entrances.

 Manually operated by a railway officer using a long pole, during an 8-hour period the clocks at the main entrance were changed an average of 900 times.
 The original indicator clocks were removed from service in 1983 as part of a redevelopment of the station, with their replacement by digital displays planned.
 An outpouring of public outrage and sentimentality saw the decision reversed within one day.
 The clocks at the main entrance were altered to automatic operation by computer, but those at the Degraves and Elizabeth Street entrances were replaced by large airport-style split-flap displays.

 The space "under the clocks" or "on the steps" leading to the dome has been a popular informal meeting place for Melburnians since the station's opening.
 Although the area was not intended for this purpose, and there is no seating or other infrastructure to suggest it as a destination, the location – opposite the well-known Young and Jackson Hotel and overlooking two of the busiest tram routes in the city – means it is accessible and visible to many of the city's main pedestrian thoroughfares.
 Many people who meet "under the clocks" do not arrive by train; the site's cultural significance extends beyond its main function as a transport hub.
 A clock tower has also existed at the end of Elizabeth Street since 1883.
-The first clock was known as the 'Water Tower Clock', after a wooden framed water tower erected on the site in 1853.
-This clock remained in place until 1905 when work begun on the new station, the clock tower being moved to outside Princes Bridge station.
+The first one was known as the 'Water Tower Clock', after a wooden framed water tower erected on the site in 1853.
+That clock remained in place until 1905 when work begun on the new station, the clock tower being moved to outside Princes Bridge station.
 In 1911 it was moved to Spencer Street station, where it remained until the station was redeveloped in 1967.
 Sold to a private collector, it was returned to public ownership and in 1999 was put on display at the Scienceworks Museum, Spotswood.
 It was returned to the renamed Southern Cross station in 2014.

-Today's Elizabeth Street clock tower was constructed between August 1906 and November 1907, the clock being built by Melbourne clock maker F. Ziegeler to an English design.
+Today's Elizabeth Street clock tower was constructed between August 1906 and November 1907, the clock being built to an English design by Melbourne clock maker F. Ziegeler.
 Originally needing to be wound every day, it is now electrically operated.
 It was cleaned and overhauled between 2017 and 2018 before being fully restored to service.